lk-geimfari/rkn-sosatb/README.md

 # How to use it?

 So, it's easy.
-Just copy this code and paste it to conslove of your browser.
+Just copy this code and paste it to console of your browser.

 ```js
 (function roskomnadzorSosatb() {